ylacaute/ez-Dashing/README.md

 ### Why dataSources ?
  - User have a total control of REST requests and how data are mapped to the application
- - No more REST client dependencies : you build your own
+ - No more REST client dependencies: you build your own
  - One dataSource can serve many components (no request duplication)

 ## Widgets backlog